 it wouldI am a Ph.D. student in the University of Chicago’s Program in Political Economy.
 I am affiliated with the Chicago Center on Democracy and the Social Science Division’s First Year Scholars Program.
 Substantively, my interests are primarily focused around US legislative and executive politics.
 Methodologically, my research incorporates both quantitative and formal theory methods.
-I have previously received funding from the Center for Effective Government (Chicago Harris), the Malyi Center for the Study of Institutional and Legal Integrity (Chicago Law), the University of Chicago’s Social Science Division, the American Political Science Association, and the Kellogg Institute (University of Notre Dame).
-I am particularly passionate about increasing access to political science and the social sciences, and I am working to bring the PS-AMP mentorship program to Chicago.
+I have previously received research funding from the Center for Effective Government (Chicago Harris), the Malyi Center for the Study of Institutional and Legal Integrity (Chicago Law), the University of Chicago’s Social Science Division, and the Kellogg Institute (University of Notre Dame).
+I have also received travel funding from the American Political Science Association and the APSA Political Organizations and Parties Section.

 You can reach me at email@example.com.
 Please reach out with any questions, feedback, or thoughts on potential collaborations.
-I am always happy to talk about research, my program or political science in general!
+I am always happy to talk about research, research opportunities, my program or political science in general!